PositiveVibrations/ChatGPT-Timer/README.md

 ## Usage
 - Once your ChatGPT4 usage limit is reached, a red notification will appear on the ChatGPT site with the message "Set Timer ⏰".
 - Click on this notification to set up the timer.
 The red countdown timer will appear with the remaining time.
-- You can continue browsing or working, and the timer will run it the top of the page.
+- You can continue browsing or working, and the timer will run at the top of the page.
 - When the timer ends, you will receive a notification.
 This feature helps you manage your time effectively on the ChatGPT site.
 - The timer is persistent and will not reset or stop even if the page is refreshed or chat is switched.
 - It can be manually dismiss it by clicking on it.